FWinkler79/spring-cloud-gateway-rsocket-sample/README.md

 2019-08-09 11:36:12.576 DEBUG 19475 --- [or-http-epoll-2] o.s.c.g.r.s.SocketAcceptorFilterChain    : filter chain completed with success
 ```

+Start Ping with `spring.profiles.active=ping-instance-1,gateway-instance-1`
-Run ping, you should see backpressure logs as above.
+You should see backpressure logs as above.

-Run pong with `spring.profiles.active=gateway2`.
+Start Pong with `spring.profiles.active=pong-instance-1,gateway-instance-2`
 You should see successful log messages in ping and pong.

 ## Additional ping client

-During any mode, you can run another ping client with `spring.profiles.active=ping2`.
+During any mode, you can run another ping client with `spring.profiles.active=ping-instance-2,gateway-instance-1`.
 The default ping client uses the 'request channel' RSocket method, where ping 2 uses 'request reply'.

 The logs in pong will now show additional client pings such as:
 ```